How to Read the Discworld Books in Order

 6th Collection: The Tiffany Aching

-The final collection on our list is about Tiffany Aching.
+The last collection on our list is about Tiffany Aching.
 She is a witch-in-training who wields a trusty frying pan, her common sense, and the Wee Free Men.

 The first book in the collection introduces us to Tiffany, who is all that stands between the monsters of Fairyland and her home.
 In an attempt to rescue her brother she goes into Fairyland and allies herself with the Nac Mac Feegle.
 Otherwise known as the Wee Free Men.